 The plants sown by APEAM enjoy an impressive 85% survival rate.

 APEAM has also made strides against deforestation by calling for stricter enforcement of penalties for those caught illegally clearing forests.
 Working with the Mexican government to more closely regulate logging, the association has been able to discourage and slow the decimation of Michoacán forests.
-By taking a legal stand while also restoring more than 4,250 acres to date, APEAM has gained back precious ground in safeguarding the beauty and integrity of the area’s natural environment.
+By taking a legal stand while also restoring more than 5,500 acres of Michoacán forests to date, APEAM has gained back precious ground in safeguarding the beauty and integrity of the area’s natural environment.